Last updated on December 14th, 2017 at 10:59 pm

 The guest house Inn a day is just as amazing.
 The rooms with the river view to the Wat Arun are really magical, although usually fully booked.
 If you find it take it straight away.
 The Loy La Long is probably more intimate and that’s why I prefer it, however it’s really more of a personal choice.

-All of the above accommodations are in the boutique category and they come with a price tag.
+All of the above accommodations are in the boutique or luxurious category and they come with a price tag.
 In saying that, they are all unique and you will remember them forever as a special stay in Bangkok.